Air Fryer Frozen Chicken Wings

 Instructions

-- Step 1: Preheat your air fryer to 400°F (200°C) for about 5 minutes.
+- Preheat your air fryer to 400°F (200°C) for about 5 minutes to ensure the wings start cooking immediately and achieve crispy skin.

 Equipment